Not What She Ordered

 All of this should disturb people, even if they have never heard of Vanessa Sturgeon, and even if they have no reason to be concerned that they could run afoul of her interests, or annoy her with their poverty during a public health crisis.

-Hers is not the kind of influence that a landlord should be able to brandish — even if she owned every building in the entire city and rented them back to the very agencies she calls upon in her times of need.
+Hers is not the kind of influence that a landlord should be able to brandish, even if Sturgeon owned every building in the entire city and rented them to the very agencies she calls upon in her times of need.

-Sturgeon particularly should not be permitted to masquerade her conduct as concern for vulnerable people or public service to the community — or disguise her access to police and prosecution as a means of providing “extraordinary” safety to the city.
+Sturgeon should not be enabled to camouflage her conduct as borne of concern for vulnerable people, or as public service to the community; nor should she be permitted to pretend that her singular access to police and prosecution provides “extraordinary” safety to the city.

-And if and when the lines between public and private are so obscured, such as they are with the four Portland Police Bureau officers and a deputy District Attorney, it would not be unreasonable to expect an audit of their arrests and prosecutions, to identify and expose any undue influence at work.
+And when the lines between public and private are obscured — such as they are with the four Portland Police Bureau officers and a deputy District Attorney — it would be reasonable to conduct an audit of their prosecutions, to identify any undue influence by Sturgeon or her circle.

-¹ For future reference: if a wealthy developer comes at you crying “danger” and claiming that impoverished people need their own bus line (away from her and her property) on your dime, the only acceptable answer is “no,” especially if she cannot back up her claims of “danger.”
+¹ For future reference: if a wealthy developer comes at you crying “danger” and claiming that impoverished people need their own bus line — away from her and her property — the only acceptable answer is “no,” especially if she cannot back up her claims of “danger.”
 You should certainly not call her back ten minutes later and ask “how high” she wants you to jump.

 ² A request was submitted following the Delta Park shooting for records between “Mayor Wheeler’s office and staff at TMT Development, including Vanessa Sturgeon, from March 25, 2020 until present.”
 The first estimate for those records was $135.97 which seemed very reasonable.
 A week later, that estimate was revised to $1,631.64, tenfold the original amount, indicating a significant volume of contacts Sturgeon and her staff had with the mayor’s office.
 As an aside, the Governor’s Office fulfilled a similar request without charge.